-Careful benchmarking is essential for ensuring the fidelity of GK simulations in next-generation reactor design, and to identify (and ideally rectify) issues that may arise in simulations using any single code (see e.g. the discussion of the numerical instability in paper II).
+Careful benchmarking is essential for ensuring the fidelity of GK simulations in nextgeneration reactor design, and to identify (and ideally rectify) issues that may arise in simulations using any single code (see e.g., the discussion of the numerical instability in paper II).
 Furthermore, this benchmarking also paves the way for the detailed nonlinear investigation of the companion article.
-In this section, we compare the results of CGYRO, GENE and GS2 linear GK simulations carried out at the radial surfaces corresponding to q = 3.0 (STEP-EC-HD and STEP-EB-HD) and q = 3.5 (STEP-EC-HD only) equilibria.
-As previously, we compare simulations and results (linear eigenvalues and eigenmodes) for both the hybrid-KBM instability and the subdominant MTM instability.
-As before, the numerical resolutions used in these simulations are listed in table 3, where again we resort to different resolutions for simulations of the hybrid-KBM instability and simulations of the subdominant MTM instability.
-These simulations evolve three species (electron, deuterium and tritium) and include both perpendicular and parallel magnetic fluctuations, δA{\parallel} and δB{\parallel} for simulations of the hybrid-KBM whilst including only $\delta\phi$ and δA{\parallel} for MTM simulations.
-In each code, we try to use the most advanced physics model available whilst also ensuring results are comparable by adopting as similar approaches as possible.
-We have therefore used the Sugama collision model [50] in both CGYRO and GENE11.
-The linearized Fokker-Planck collision model of [31] is used in GS2.
+In this section, we compare the results of CGYRO, GENE and GS2 linear GK simulations carried out at the radial surfaces corresponding to q=3.0 (STEP-EC-HD and STEP-EB-HD) and q=3.5 (STEP-EC-HD only) equilibria.
+As previously, we compare simulations and results (linear eigenvalues and eigenmodes) for both the hybrid KBM instability and the subdominant MTM instability.
+As before, the numerical resolutions used in these simulations are listed in Table 3, where again we resort to different resolutions for simulations of the hybrid KBM instability and simulations of the subdominant MTM instability.
+These simulations evolve three species (electron, deuterium and tritium) and include both perpendicular and parallel magnetic fluctuations, δA{\parallel} and δB{\parallel} for simulations of the hybrid KBM whilst including only $\delta \phi$ and δA{\parallel} for MTM simulations.
+In each code, we aim to use the most advanced collision operator and thus the Sugama collision model [48] is used in CGYRO and GENE, while the linearized Fokker-Planck collision model of [30] is considered in GS2.